Information for patients undergoing or waiting for a surgical procedure.

 Please be assured you will not be discharged home until you are safe to go and have fulfilled all of our discharge criteria and goals.

 During the current pandemic the safest place to rehabilitate after your surgery is usually at home.

 There is evidence emerging that patients who contract coronavirus in the weeks immediately before or after surgery have a much higher risk of lung complications or even death.

-It is therefore essential that the period of self-isolation or shielding continues for 2 weeks after you have been discharged home.
+It is therefore essential that you continue to take extra precautions for 2 weeks after you have been discharged home.

-Miss Gill will discuss your individual level of risk, should you contract coronavirus in the weeks before or after surgery, with you prior to planning a date for your operation.
-After these risks have been explained you will be asked to sign a form to confirm that you have understood these risks.
-A copy of the form can be found by clicking on the link below.
+Miss Gill will discuss your individual level of risk with you prior to planning a date for your operation.
+After the risks of the surgery itself have been explained to you will be asked to sign a consent form to confirm that you have understood these risks, the risk of covid-19 peri-operatively will form part of these discussions.

 The Centre of Perioperative Care have produced guidance for patients undergoing surgery during the COVID-19 pandemic.
 Please click the link below for access to this publication.